ripollvictor/PortfolioProject/Readme.md

 ## Description 😀

-This project is a web application implemented using Docker, PHP 8.2, MySQL, Nginx, Symfony 6.2, and Doctrine as the ORM.
+This project is a web application implemented using Docker, PHP 8.2, MySQL, Nginx, Symfony 6.2, and Doctrine as the ORM and PHPUnit for unit testing.

 This project adheres to the hexagonal architecture and embraces the principles of Domain-Driven Design (DDD).
-It also incorporates an implementation of the CQRS pattern by utilizing a Command Bus and a Query Bus.
+It also incorporates an implementation of the CQRS pattern using a Command Bus and a Query Bus.

 Running Symfony 6.2 into Docker containers using docker-compose tool.